tanvirr007/CustomROM_build_guide_aosp/README.md

 ```
 <br>

-<b>Note:</b> Here, `rom_name` means, use the rom name that you're going to build or you can choose any kind names whatever the fuck you want
+<b>Note:</b> Here, `rom_name` means use the rom name that you're going to build or you can choose any kind names whatever the fuck you want

 ## Clone Rom Source ##